 We approve all audit and permissible non-audit services to be provided to the Company by EY prior to commencement of services.
 We have delegated to the Chairman of the Audit Committee the authority to approve specific services up to specified individual and aggregate fee amounts.
-Any approval decisions are presented to the full Audit Committee at the next scheduled meeting after such approvals are made.
+These approval decisions are presented to the full Audit Committee at the next scheduled meeting after such approvals are made.

 The Company has incurred fees for EY's services as shown below.
-The Audit Committee has final approval with respect to the amount of these fees.
-EY has advised us that it has billed or will bill the Company the below indicated amounts for the following categories of services for the years ended December 31, 2016 and 2015, respectively:
+EY has advised us that it has billed or will bill the Company the below indicated amounts for the following categories of services for the years ended December 31, 2015 and 2014, respectively:

-2016 2015
+2015 2014

-Audit Fees (1) \$4,008,000 \$ 4,072,000
+Audit Fees (1) \$ 4,072,000 \$3,753,000

-Audit-Related Fees (2) 4,809,000 4,336,000
+Audit-Related Fees(2) 4,336,000 4,269,000

-Tax Fees (3) 381,000 448,000
+Tax Fees (3) 448,000 428,000

 All Other Fees 0 0

-- (1) Audit Fees include fees for the audits of the financial statements and the effectiveness of internal controls over financial reporting for us and the Operating Partnership and services associated with the related SEC registration statements, periodic reports, and other documents issued in connection with securities offerings. - (2) Audit-Related Fees include audits of individual or portfolios of properties and schedules of recoverable common area maintenance costs to comply with lender, joint venture partner or tenant requirements and accounting consultation and due diligence services.
-Our share of these Audit-Related Fees is approximately 59% and 57% in 2016 and 2015, respectively.
-The increase in Audit-Related Fees was primarily due to an increase in the scope of services required in connection with certain property acquisitions and increased investments in certain joint ventures. - (3) Tax Fees include fees for international and other tax consulting services and tax return compliance services associated with the tax returns for certain joint ventures as well as other miscellaneous tax compliance services.
-Our share of these Tax Fees was approximately 81% and 89% in 2016 and 2015, respectively.
+- (1) Audit Fees include fees for the audit of the financial statements and the effectiveness of internal controls over financial reporting for us and the Operating Partnership and services associated with the related SEC registration statements, periodic reports, and other documents issued in connection with securities offerings. - (2) Audit-Related Fees include audits of individual or portfolios of properties and schedules of recoverable common area maintenance costs to comply with lender, joint venture partner or tenant requirements and accounting consultation and due diligence services.
+Our share of these Audit-Related Fees is approximately 57% and 58% in 2015 and 2014, respectively. - (3) Tax Fees include fees for international and other tax consulting services and tax return compliance services associated with the tax returns for certain joint ventures as well as other miscellaneous tax compliance services.
+Our share of these Tax Fees is approximately 89% and 85% in 2015 and 2014, respectively.